nikobe5545/worksample/README.md

 ## Prerequisites
 1. Java 11 https://openjdk.java.net/projects/jdk/11/
-2. Node >= 16.13.0. https://nodejs.org/en/ Earlier versions will probably work, but I haven't tested that.
+2. Node >= 16.13.0. https://nodejs.org/en/ Earlier versions will probably work, but it hasn't been tested.

 ## Run locally

+Instructions for running on mac and linux boxes.
+The below will probably work on Windows as well with possibly minor modifications.
 1. Clone repository
-2. Open a console (linux, mac) or cmd window (windows) and cd into the project directory
+2. Open a console and cd into the project directory
 3. Build the Spring Boot application by running `./gradlew build`
 4. Start the Spring Boot application by running `./gradlew bootRun --args='--spring.profiles.active=local'`
-5. Open a new console or cmd window and cd into the project directory
+5. Open a new console and cd into the project directory
 6. Change directory to the frontend directory: `cd frontend`
 7. Build/install the frontend by running `npm install`
 8. Start the frontend by running `npm start`